Digital Giving

 • Is your church open, in which case you will need a securable device, or will it only be used during services and events?
 If you use it for events, would you want to be able to take it around the church?
 For example the CollecTin More is securable but also portable whereas the Payaz Giving Station is too big to move around.

-• Do you have wi-fi or an adequate mobile signal to run a device (you need minimum 2 Mbps download speed inside the church) – see mobile SIM guide.
-If not, you will need to consider an offline device, most of which incur a monthly charge.
+• Do you have wi-fi or an adequate mobile signal to run a device?
+We can use one of our devices to check the signal inside the church.
+If you have no (poor) signal you will need to consider an offline device, most of which incur a monthly charge.

-• All donations will incur transaction charges – most competitive currently through Parish Buying with Give A Little and Sum Up (but adequate mobile signal or wi-fi is needed).
+• All donations will incur transaction charges – see special rates through Parish Buying with Give A Little and Sum Up/Stripe Express.

-• If you choose a device that uses Sum Up and Give A Little you will also be able to set up online giving (including a QR code) through the same account, making it easier to manage donations from both sources.
+• If you choose a device that uses Sum Up/Stripe Express and Give A Little you will also be able to set up online giving (including a QR code) through the same account, making it easier to manage donations from both sources.

 • No faculty is required to introduce equipment for card payment systems if they are not fixed to historic fabric (included in list A of the Faculty Jurisdiction (Amendment) Rules 2019) but if you are not sure check with the DAC first.